mw9385/Collision-avoidance/README.md

 ### Testing
 - Simulation Test: To test the model, please change the trained model's directory and then type `python3 Test.py`.
 - Real world experiment test: Go to real_world_test file and run the `D3QN_test.py`.

+### Citation
+#### This research has been accepted in Expert Systems with Application (ESWA).
+The title of the paper is 'Towards Monocular Vision-Bassed Autonomous Flight Through Deep Reinforcement Learning'.
+The paper can be found on online within 2~3 months.